Breakdown (video game): Characters

-Backwards Compatibility
+Backwards compatibility

-While already available through backwards compatibility on the Xbox 360, Microsoft announced on April 10, 2018, that backwards compatibility would be supported for Breakdown on the Xbox One starting April 17, 2018.
-Physical discs will be playable on the system, and the game will also be available for digital download on the Xbox Live Store.
+While already available via backwards compatibility on the Xbox 360, Microsoft announced on April 10, 2018 that backwards compatibility would be supported for Breakdown on Xbox One from April 17, 2018.
+Physical discs will be playable on the system, while available on the Xbox Live Store as a digital download.

 Reception

 Breakdown received "mixed or average" reviews from critics, according to the review aggregator website Metacritic.
-In Japan, Famitsu awarded it a score of three sevens and one six, totaling 27 out of 40.
+In Japan, Famitsu gave it a score of three sevens and one six for a total of 27 out of 40.

-David Chen, writing for the Xbox gaming magazine Xbox Nation, stated, "Hardcore gamers ... will find Breakdown suffers from a few too many design flaws", but praised the game, adding: "In spite of any ... shortcomings, Breakdown is an enormously compelling, satisfying game".
-IGN's Hilary Goldstein criticized the game for its boring level design and clunky gameplay mechanics but praised it for its solid voice acting and deep story.
+David Chen, writing for Xbox-gaming magazine Xbox Nation, said, "Hardcore gamers ... will find Breakdown suffers from a few too many design flaws," but praised the game, saying: "In spite of any ... shortcomings, Breakdown is an enormously compelling, satisfying game."
+IGNs Hilary Goldstein criticized the game for boring level design and clunky gameplay mechanics but praised it for its solid voice acting and deep story.

-The Times gave the game four stars out of five, stating, "The graphics are strong and shot from a realistic first-person point of view, which adds to the disorientation while simultaneously immersing you in the story".
-Playboy rated it 75%, remarking, "Even noncombat activities are seen from Cole's view, whether he's eating a cheeseburger or ogling his sexy sidekick.
+The Times gave the game four stars out of five, saying, "The graphics are strong and shot from a realistic firstperson point of view, which adds to the disorientation while at the same time immersing you in the story."
+Playboy gave it 75%, saying, "Even noncombat activities are seen from Cole's view, whether he's eating a cheeseburger or ogling his sexy sidekick.
 Brilliant."
-However, The Cincinnati Enquirer gave it three-and-a-half stars out of five, noting, "Fans of run 'n' gun games and arcade-fighting titles likely will find that Breakdown is a uniquely enjoyable – though visually dizzying – single-player tale".
+However, The Cincinnati Enquirer gave it three-and-a-half stars out of five, saying, "Fans of run 'n' gun games and arcade-fighting titles likely will find that Breakdown is a uniquely enjoyable -- though visually dizzying -- single-player tale."

-In 2009, GamesRadar+ included it in its list of games "with untapped franchise potential", stating: "Breakdown garnered attention for its originality (first-person fistfights!) and bizarre plot (time-traveling alien super-soldiers!).
-Official Xbox Magazine even claimed that Breakdown's story was better than Halo."
+In 2009, GamesRadar+ included it in its list of games "with untapped franchise potential", saying: "Breakdown got a lot of attention for its originality (first person fistfights!) and bizarre plot (time traveling alien super-soldiers!).
+Official Xbox Magazine went so far as to claim that Breakdown's story was better than Halo."